CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: EXPERIMENTAL VALIDATION

 \subsection{Benchmark Comparison}

-In this subsection, we select several hybrid aerial-ground vehicles with different configurations for comparison, representing the design strategies of combination \cite{tan2021multimodal}, ball wheel \cite{kalantari2020drivocopter}, deformation \cite{meiri2019flying} and transformation \cite{zheng2023roller} respectively.
-All above them have the same active-wheel-drive ground mode and similar application scenarios.
-We made a comparative analysis according to the corresponding papers, and put forward the following performance indicators.
+In this subsection, we select several typical aerial-ground bi-copter robots with different ground mode propulsion systems for comparison, as shown in Table. \ref{tab:benchmark}, representing various design strategies: adaptive structure (Shi's) \cite{shi2024mtabot}, double active wheel-based (Cao's) \cite{cao2023doublebee}, double passive wheel-based with bi-copter transversely arranged (Yang's) \cite{yang2022sytab}, single passive wheel-based (Qin's) \cite{qin2020hybrid}, and double passive wheel-based with bi-copter longitudinally arranged (Lin's) \cite{lin2024skater}.
+All these robots utilize a bi-copter-based flight mode.
+We conduct a comparative analysis based on the respective papers, evaluating the following performance indicators.

-\begin{enumerate}[(1)] \item Structure simplicity: The evaluation criteria include the additional load and the degree of component reuse of the ground motion mode. \item Energy efficiency: The evaluation criteria include the combined energy consumption and the relative energy savings of the ground mode compared to the flight mode. \item Stealthiness: The evaluation criteria is a comprehensive analysis of the amount of noise and dust generated under the two different motion modes. \item Narrow space trafficability: The evaluation criteria is the ability of the vehicle to move in a small space under the same size. \end{enumerate}

-The result is shown in Tab. \ref{tab:tab2}.
-It is obvious to see that CapsuleBot has an excellent performance in many aspects, while showing minor defections in certain circumstances.